kikirizki/faceboxes_libtorch/README.md

   - put sample.jpg in build folder
   - run `./faceboxes` result will be saved in `build/result.jpg`
 ## Info
 Tested on **Ubuntu 20.04**, **libtorch 1.7.1** the weight is traced from the weight published here https://github.com/zisianw/FaceBoxes.PyTorch.
-So the performance expected to be the same
+So the performance is expected to be the same

 ## Todo
 - [ ] Deploy on android